LordButley/JapanEasy/TESTING.md

 5. * As a user, I want to be provided with feedback such as correct and incorrect scores to allow me to monitor my      learning progress.
     * A user is provided with their scores constantly throughout the game, updating after each answer.
     * A user is provided with their overall score when they complete the quiz or they click on End Game
+    * A user is provided with a message dependent on their score.
 6. As a user, I want to be able to choose whether the questions are in English or Hiragana.
     * A user can choose whether to be asked questions in English or Hiragana on the home page.
 7. As a user, I want to be able to set the difficulty of the quiz